Leicester Archives: Anti war

 the fact that 2,000 people turned out on that one, overwhelmingly

 Muslims from the very area the police stopped us marching through!
-This march had been postponed from its original date

 because of a 30-day blanket ban on all demonstrations in Leicester,